Coherent pressure structures in turbulent channel flow: Introduction

 \section{Introduction}

 The understanding of pressure fluctuations in wall-bounded turbulent flows is of fundamental importance for many practical applications such as sound radiation and structural vibration.
 With the world community appeal for ``greener by design'' vehicles and technologies, lower sound emission is one of the goals that have been pursued towards diminishing environmental pollution, as noise is also a concern regarding human and wild life health issues.
-This problem is even more serious in large urban areas, as airports, urban rail transits (e.g. subway, tram and passenger trains) and roads that are encrusted within densely-populated neighborhoods, leading to higher rates of stress and heart-related illnesses \citep{haines2001chronic, huss2010aircraft}.
-Aircraft cabin noise that originates from pressure fluctuations on the aircraft fuselage boundary-layer is of interest to aircraft manufacturers and airlines regarding the comfort of passengers and crew.
 On the other hand, fluid-structure interactions are of concern for structural integrity.
-Structural vibrations can also trigger receptivity mechanisms that may lead to flow transition and enhancement of viscous drag or, on the contrary, delay flow transition and decrease viscous drag, hence saving energy \citep{bushnell1977effect, kim2014space}.
+Moreover, pressure fluctuations on the surface of a sharp body, such as the trailing-edge of a wing, scatters sound that is propagated to the far-field and may also induce structural vibrations.
+Besides aircraft wings, this is especially important for wind-turbines, fans and propellers \citep{lee2021turbulent}.

-Although the last few decades have experienced great advances in both computational fluid dynamics and experimental fields, the study of pressure fluctuations in wall-bounded turbulent flows has received less attention than the analysis of velocity fluctuations.
-Regarding experiments, most of the studies were focused on the analysis of wall pressure measurements \citep{willmarth1975pressure, farabee1991spectral, bull1996wall}.
-Microphones are usually mounted in arrays flush to the test model wall \citep{klewicki2008statistical, arguillat2010measured}.
+Although the last few decades have experienced great advances in both computations and experiments of wall turbulence, the study of pressure fluctuations in wall-bounded turbulent flows has received less attention than the analysis of velocity fluctuations.
+On the experimental side, most of the studies were focused on the analysis of wall pressure measurements \citep{willmarth1975pressure, schewe1983structure, farabee1991spectral, bull1996wall}, with the microphones usually mounted in arrays flush to the test model wall \citep{arguillat2010measured}.
 Such arrays have limited aperture and a finite number of sensors, which, among other issues, limits the measurement resolution.
 Test facilities also suffer from background noise that can contaminate the measurements \citep{gravante1998characterization}, especially at low Reynolds numbers \citep{tsuji2007pressure}.
+The small scales associated with the turbulent flow also impose a challenge to reliable measurement of pressure fluctuations \citep{klewicki2008statistical}.
+Hence, an important part of the literature regarding such topic relies on theoretical and numerical studies.